Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

 This is the Fresnel effect: having a surface sharing reflective and non-reflective properties according to the viewing angle and the surface normal.

-In *Demonstration of Fresnel effect with values equal to (from top to bottom) 0.0, 2.5 and 5.0*, this behavior is demonstrated for a perfectly reflective Material (Mirror Reflectivity 1.0).
+In Fig. :ref:`fig-bi-demo-fresnel`, this behavior is demonstrated for a perfectly reflective Material (Mirror Reflectivity 1.0).

 Fresnel 0.0 stands for a perfect mirror Material, while Fresnel 5.